pgmpy/pgmpy/README.md

 ```
 $ conda intall --file requirements.txt
 ```

-pgmpy is installed using `distutils`.
-If you have the tools installed to build a python extension module:
+Then install using:

 ```bash
 sudo python3 setup.py install
 ```

-If you face any problems during installation let us know, via issues, mail or at our gitter channel
+If you face any problems during installation let us know, via issues, mail or at our gitter channel.

 Development
 ============